Ice Chips: Boeser day-to-day with LBI - TSN.ca

 Vancouver Canucks

-Brock Boeser is day-to-day with a lower-body injury and is not on the ice for Canucks' practice this morning.
+Brock Boeser is day-to-day with an injury and was not on the ice for Canucks' practice this morning.
+Head coach Travis Green says Boeser has been dealing with a groin injury since the Winnipeg game, according to TSN's Farhan Lalji.

+Elias Pettersson took part in the full practice today but didn't take regular line rushes.
+Green says Boeser and Pettersson will travel with the team today. - Farhan Lalji, TSN

 Vancouver has recalled F Darren Archibald from AHL Utica.